 The Career Center encourages you to include career related activities as part of your course material and/or student organization.
 In order to preserve the high level of customer service that students deserve and expect, and prepare for time periods of increased traffic, we ask that you partner with us on your assignments or activities that require students to visit the FSU Career Center.
 Please consider reaching out to us prior to the first week of classes so we can best accommodate your students.

 Class Presentation Topics

-- Academic Job Search/Cover Letters: Designed to help students understand the academic job search and prepare a cover letter in an academic job campaign.
+- Academic Job Search/Cover Letters (for Graduate Students): Designed to help students understand the academic job search and prepare a cover letter in an academic job campaign.